-Coming up with a setlist for one of Britain's biggest bands this side of the millennium was no mean feat in this first instance, and it has only got more difficult today, but I reckon this is a pretty strong effort (if I do say so myself).
+Coming up with a setlist for one of Britain's biggest bands this side of the millennium was no mean feat in the first instance, and it has only got more difficult since the release of the new album, but I reckon this is a pretty strong effort (if I do say so myself).

 1. The View From the Afternoon